Music of the United Arab Emirates: Jazz and improvised music in the UAE

 The UAE is also home to a small but productive collective of jazz musicians.
 Among the most celebrated is Lebanese pianist Tarek Yamani (whose third album Peninsular was premiered at the 2017 Abu Dhabi Festival) and compatriots, drummer Rony Afif and his brother Elie Afif.

 Jordanian oud player and guitarist Kamal Musallam has released eight albums to date, fusing jazz and Arabic influences, and is consistently ranked among the UAE's bestselling acts.
-Musallam has performed with notable international musicians including Sting, Bobby McFerrin, Yo-Yo Ma, George Benson and Stanley Jordan and has recorded a full album with Billy Cobham under his project EastMania.
+Musallam has performed with notable international musicians including Hans Zimmer, Sting, Bobby McFerrin, Yo-Yo Ma, George Benson and Stanley Jordan and has recorded a full album with Billy Cobham under his project EastMania.
 For 2009 album Lulu (a tribute to UAE heritage) he collaborated with Emirati folk group Sokoor Al Magabeel, as well as with Hamdan Al Abri and Rasha Rizk.

+Music Schools in the UAE

+Music education in the UAE has seen remarkable growth in recent years, driven by the expansion of educational programs and institutions dedicated to fostering musical talent.
+As a result, the country has become a prominent Middle East hub for music education, offering diverse opportunities for both local and international students.
+Several institutions are now offering comprehensive programs across a wide range of musical disciplines, from classical to contemporary genres, and catering to students of all skill levels.

+Among the most prestigious music schools in the UAE are: